 “It sounds as if you’re questioning us.”
 Ms. Myer narrowed her eyes at him.
 “How did he die?”

 There was no point in avoiding her questions.
-He’d get his own answered sooner or later.
+Her personality and steadfastness would only cause him anxiety if he chose to ignore her inquisitiveness.
+He’d get his own questions answered sooner or later.
 “At this point, it appears to be suicide.”

 “Appears?”
 Ms. Meadowlark’s eyes grew round.
 “How did he…?”